okta/okta.github.io/_source/_posts/2019-03-05-react-schematics.md

 });
 ```

 One neat thing about Schematics is they don't perform any direct actions on your filesystem.
 Instead, you specify actions against a `Tree`.
-The `Tree` is a data structure with a set of files that already exist and a staging area (of files that will contain new/updated code).
+The `Tree` is a data structure with a set of files that already exist and a staging area (of files that contain new/updated code).

 ## Schematics with React